fraca/GBS/README.md

 ==============

 Pipeline for analyzing Genotyping-By-Sequencing pair-end data (NGS technique based on digest by restiction enzyme).
+M. Fracassetti, P. C. Griffin and Y. Willi (2015).
+Validation of pooled whole-genome re-sequencing in *Arabidopsis lyrata*.
+Manuscript submitted for publication.

 - Demultiplexing with preprocess_radtags (Stacks), based on barcode and cutting site of the restriction enzyme.